 | When to choose | When precise wavelength selection, spectral scanning, or UV range measurement is needed | When cost is a major factor and only rough visible-range measurement is sufficient |

-Spectrophotometer calibration and maintenance guide
+Key spectrophotometer calibration and maintenance practices

 Proper calibration and regular maintenance are essential to keep a spectrophotometer accurate, reliable, and long-lasting.
 This is especially important for pharmaceutical, clinical, and regulatory labs where instrument qualification is mandatory: